How to Choose Bathroom Wallpaper

 Bring the Blush

 Snowy textiles and fittings spotlight a focal wall covered in pink-and-white wallpaper.
-The sweet hue warms up the otherwise neutral master bathroom that stays light and airy thanks to a glass-paneled walk-in shower and three oversize mirrors.
+If you're papering a single wall in your bath, choose the wall farthest from the shower, which produces steam that could potentially damage the wallpaper adhesive.
+This sweet hue warms up the otherwise neutral master bathroom that stays light and airy thanks to a glass-paneled walk-in shower and three oversize mirrors.

 Punch Up Personality

 Employ graphic wallpaper with a quirky theme in your powder room for a hit of eccentric style.
-This fun ostrich print matches the small bathroom's navy painted vanity and creates one-of-a-kind character.
+This fun ostrich print matches the small bathroom's navy-painted vanity and creates one-of-a-kind character.
+If your bathroom sink doesn't have a backsplash, be sure to use a water-resistant wallpaper.

 Make a Statement